build-trust/ockam/implementations/rust/daemon/README.md

         --output <output>
             Route to channel responder, e.g. udp://host:port[,udp://host:port],channel_address (note comma-separation) or "stdout" [default: stdout]
-        --role <role>
+        --responder-public-key <responder-public-key>              The public key provided by channel responder --role <role>
             Start `ockamd` as an "initiator" or a "responder" of a secure channel